Lou Tepe

-Louis Charles "Lou" Tepe (born June 18, 1930) is a former professional American football player who played offensive lineman for three seasons for the Pittsburgh Steelers.
+Lou Tepe (born June 18, 1930), was an American football player who played in the National Football League for the Pittsburgh Steelers.

 Early life

 Born in North Bergen, New Jersey, Tepe grew up in Englewood, New Jersey, where he played high school football at Dwight Morrow High School.
 Tepe had received scholarship offers from four colleges, and chose Duke University because it gave him the opportunity to get as far away as possible from where he grew up in New Jersey.
 Tepe graduated from Duke in 1953 with a degree in engineering, and ultimately went into the field as a profession after completing his three-season NFL career.

-Career
+Professional career

 He was selected by the Pittsburgh Steelers, having been drafted as a center in the 30th round of the 1953 NFL draft as the 354th selection overall.
 Filling a need on the team, he shifted to outside linebacker and started at that position for two years.
 Tepe had been signed by the Toronto Argonauts of the Canadian Football League after the 1953 NFL season, but was released by the Argonauts in June 1954 as he was still under contract to Pittsburgh.
 Tepe was the right linebacker for the Steelers in all 12 games of the 1954 season, playing on a team that was pioneering the use of the modern-standard 4–3 defense alignment with four down linemen and three linebackers.
 He was one of the last players to make the Steelers team in the 1955 season, having made the final cut that saw Johnny Unitas eliminated from the team.
 While with the Steelers, Tepe wore jersey number 55 in 1955 and 61 during both the 1954 and 1955 seasons.